Principles for Deciding

 9. ENFORCEMENT: Courts may protect authors’ rights by imposing self-help measures only to remedy infringement, by granting civil awards only for harms caused by infringing acts or for net gains made from such acts, or by criminally sanctioning only such acts as statute specifies.

 Self-help measures can operate at diverse media levels.
-Private rightholders can encrypt works before publicly releasing them.
-Intermediaries can avoid liability by disabling access to suspect contents online.[79]
-Claimants may apply to courts, notably to forestall the circumvention of such technical measures or to have internet services minimize copyright infringement.
-Self-help measures, thus ranging from private to public levels, could arguably keep the costs of judicially enforcing copyright from spiking, but not without putting basic interests at risk.
-To avert such risks, courts should decline to give such measures effects stronger than suffice to remedy violations of authors’ rights.[80]
+For example, private rightholders might encrypt works to condition access to them, and intermediaries might avoid liability by disabling access to suspect contents online.[80]
+Claimants may apply to courts, notably to forestall the circumvention of such technical or like measures or to have internet services minimize copyright infringement.
+Self-help measures, sporadically ranging from private up to public levels, could arguably keep the costs of judicially enforcing copyright from spiking, but not without putting basic interests at risk.
+To avert such risks, courts should decline to give technical measures effects stronger than could remedy violations of authors’ rights.[81]

 Authors or other such rightholders ordinarily sue named parties case by case for exploiting works or performances that claimants specify.
 But on the internet, users massively share protected materials in private, undercutting copyright markets, and intermediaries aggregate such materials cheaply in making them public.
-How far, in cyberspace, can authors or other rightholders defend their interests, given such modes of wide-ranging exchanges or exploitation as resist judicial scrutiny or relief?[81]
+How far, in cyberspace, can authors or other rightholders defend their interests, given such modes of wide-ranging exchanges or exploitation as resist judicial scrutiny or relief?[82]
 Notice-and-takedown procedures have paralleled those for injunctions of infringing releases of works in that claimants giving notice have had to identify works at issue.
-Now, accelerating traffic online is prompting efforts to block access to questionably defined materials upon black-box approximations of infringement.
-Courts may try, procedurally, to empower interested parties to inquire into, even to challenge, such computerized measures.[82]
-Still, it remains unclear how, given the stretch and speed of the internet, to hold these measures to legal standards.
-To reword an old inquiry for new media: How to police any often-elusive cyber-police?[83]
+Now, accelerating traffic online is prompting efforts to regulate access to materials questionably sorted out by black-box inquiries into infringement.
+But it remains unclear, given the stretch and speed of the internet, what legal standards are to guide judicially reviewing such measures.
+To reword an old conundrum for new media: How to keep often-elusive cyber-police in check?[83]

 10. Conflicts of Laws: Authors’ rights claimed in any cross-border case may be governed by the copyright or like laws respectively in force in the countries where the work at issue risks being or is received.

 With media progress, copyright transactions increasingly cross borders.[89]
-We have ventured principles for authors’ rights, while attempting to rethink notions making for hard cases.
+We have ventured principles for authors’ rights, while attempting to rethink notions that muddle hard cases unnecessarily.
 Our principles may be tested by how well they lead courts to fashion relief that resolves or defuses conflicts of copyright or like laws arising as infringement globalizes.[90]
 Faced with apparent conflicts, a court may ask: Could enforcing laws applicable to the case at bar achieve aims for some of these laws but frustrate aims for others?
 To the extent that such tensions are absent from the case, no true conflict of laws troubles disposing of it.
 Otherwise, converging or complementary remedies may often settle lingering conflicts.[91]

 The Principles Listed